About the Sundance Author Series

-In her first book, Bello broadens her insights as she examines the idea of partnership in every woman’s life, and her own.
+Throughout her book, Bello examines the idea of partnership in every woman’s life, and her own.
 She explores how many different relationships—romantic, platonic, spiritual, familial, educational—helped define her life and encourages women to realize that the only labels we have are the ones we put on ourselves.
 According to Bello, the best and happiest partnerships are the ones that make your life better, even if they don’t fit the mold of “typical.”

 Kate Bolick • Spinster: Making a Life of One’s Own